-1. Apply online at www.catawba.edu or request an application by calling:
+1. Apply online at www.catawba.edu/apply or request an application by calling:

-(704) 637-4772 or toll-free, 1-800-CATAWBA.
+School of Evening and Graduate Studies (704) 637-4772 or toll-free, 1-800-CATAWBA.

-- 2. Each candidate must submit the following items directly to the School of Evening and Graduate Studies: - a.
-The completed application for admission; - b.
-Either an official copy of the student's high school transcript (a notarized English translation is required when records are in another language), or a copy of the General Education Development (G.E.D.) certificate; - c.
-An official transcript (a notarized English translation is required when records are in another language) from every institution of higher learning that the student has attended; and - 3.
+- 2. Each candidate must submit the following items directly to the School of Evening and Graduate Studies: - The completed application for admission; - Either an official copy of the student's high school transcript (a notarized English translation is required when records are in another language), or a copy of the General Education Development (G.E.D.) certificate; - An official transcript (a notarized English translation is required when records are in another language) from every institution of higher learning that the student has attended - 3.
 All official transcripts must be received before a candidate will be admitted.